Suleiman of the Seljuk Empire: Travel to Hamadhan

 On 12 January 1160, Suleiman-Shah traveled from Mosul to Hamadhan.
 The reason he went to Hamadhan was that after the death of Prince Muhammad, son of Sultan Mahmud, the great emirs sent to Atabeg Qutb ad-Din Mawdud, lord of Mosul, requesting him to send them Prince Suleiman-Shah, so that they could invest him the sultanate.
 An agreement was settled between them that Suleiman-Shah should be the Sultan, Qutb ad-Din Mawdud his atabeg, that Jamal al-Din, Qutb ad-Din Mawdud's, vizier should be the vizier for Suleiman-Shah and Zayn al-Din Ali, the emir of the Mosul forces, should be commander of Suleiman-Shah's army.
 They all swore to accept this and Suleiman-Shah was equipped with large sums of money, campaign baggage, mounts, sovereign regalia and such like items fit for the sultan.
 He them sent out for Hamadhan with Zayn al-Din leading the Mosul army.

-When they drew near the uplands, troops came to join them in droves, a group and an emir meeting them everyday, until a large force was gathered around Suleiman-Shah.
-Zayn al-Din thought them a treat to himself because he saw they had such sway over the sultan and showed such lack of respect as made his anxiety unavoidable.
+When they drew near the uplands, troops came to join them in droves, a group and an emir meeting them every day, until a large force was gathered around Suleiman-Shah.
+Zayn al-Din thought them a threat to himself because he saw they had such sway over the sultan and showed such lack of respect as made his anxiety unavoidable.
 He therefore returned to Mosul.
 When he went back and left Suleiman-Shah, plans did not work out and he failed to achieve what he wished.
 The army arrested him at the gates of Hamadhan in October 1160 and made the Khutbah for Arslan-Shah, son of Sultan Tughril II, whose mother was married by Eldiguz.